KSU-GEOG-728/GitHub-RasterClasses/README.md

 2. Uses new environment classes and setting to ensure your final result:
    * Has the same spatial extent of Fort Riley
    * Contains valid NDVI values only for cells within the boundary of Fort Riley
-3. Effectively uses one or more os module functions to assist with naming the final NDVI and reclassified NDVI output files.
-Effectively traps geoprocessing errors in a try-except block.

-1. Uses one of the three available Landsat 8 images as the raster input.
-2. Uses at least one, but no more than three, local variables.
-3. Uses only Spatial Analyst functions – no Python math!
-4. Checks out/in the Spatial Analyst extension.
-5. Uses at least one "if-else" and "try-except" block for error trapping.
-6. Saves one file – the output NDVI grid - to a workspace other than current workspace.
+3. Saves two files – the original output NDVI grid and the reclassified NDVI grid - to a workspace other than current workspace using one or more os module functions.
-7. Prints only one message – either script success, user lacks the required extension, or a Level 2 geoprocessing error message.
-8. The "script success" message should also report name of output file, its spatial resolution, and units..

 ## Rubric: